What is Medial Patellar Luxation (MPL) and Should You Seek Treatment?

 Surgery is recommended for Grades 2, 3, and 4 of MPL.
 Surgery is routine for Grades 2 and 3, while Grade 4 cases are severe and require early, more aggressive treatment.
 The goals of surgery are to: Realign the kneecap mechanism Allow smooth knee extension Eliminate pain and lameness Preserve joint health Prevent or reduce arthritis progression Lower risk of other ligament injuries

-Does MPL cause long term issues?
+Does MPL cause long term issues if not treated?

 The prognosis is excellent if surgery is performed before arthritis develops, with pets regaining full use of the limb.
 Left untreated, each time the kneecap dislocates, it rubs against the joint, straining soft tissues and eroding cartilage, which leads to arthritis and persistent pain over time.
 For this reason, while not urgent, surgical correction is recommended as early as possible to prevent long-term damage.